martinhovorka/rustos/docs/SYNC_PRIMITIVES.md

     └─► YES → Use Semaphore

 Need to transfer data between tasks?
+    └─► Is priority ordering needed?
+        └─► YES → Use PriorityQueue
-    └─► YES → Use Queue
+        └─► NO  → Use Queue (FIFO)

 Need to signal events/conditions?
     └─► YES → Use EventFlags